 The book-signings were well-organised and the staff were polite and helpful.
-The events started on time and were spaced nicely for breaks between events.
+The events started on time and were spaced nicely for breaks.
 I took advantage of the breaks to spend a fortune in the Dubrays’ bookstall outside the theatre.
 I can’t wait to get stuck into my purchases.

 Paula Hawkins gave a fascinating and candid interview.
 She spoke about the ‘dreaded second novel’, and how difficult she found it in comparison to her first.
 She also spoke about how The Girl on the Train evolved from a different story and a character that kept hanging around in her head.
 Just to show that from small acorns big trees grow, and that if a character won’t quit, it’s usually for a reason.